Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Main results for abstract perturbations

 and

 we readily get

-The key result of this paper consists in a good control of the behaviour of the partition function $\Zscr_{N}(\Kcal,\Qscr,f)$ and thus also $\Wscr_N$ and $\Wscr$ for a class of admissible perturbations $\Kcal$.
-Introducing first an appropriate space for the functions $\Kcal$, we will later formulate conditions on $\Uscr$ that guarantee that $K_{F,\beta,\Uscr}$ (accompanied with $\Qscr=\Qscr_{\Uscr}$) belongs to this space.
+The key result of this paper consists in a good control of the behaviour of the partition function $\Zscr_{N}(\Kcal,\Qscr,f)$ and thus also the corresponding $\Wscr_{\!N}(\Kcal,\Qscr)$ and $\Wscr(\Kcal,\Qscr)$ for a class of admissible perturbations $\Kcal$.
+We first introduce an appropriate function space which encodes natural conditions on the perturbations $\Kcal$.
+We will then formulate conditions on the concrete interaction energies $\Uscr$ that guarantee that $K_{F,\beta,\Uscr}$ (accompanied by $\Qscr=\Qscr_{\Uscr}$) belongs to that space.